DlhSoftTeam/Ganttis/README.md

 # Ganttis

-Gantt chart components for macOS and iOS development.
+Gantt chart components for macOS and iOS development